-Learning, teaching, and assessment methods used Learning and teaching

-The learning and teaching strategy that underpins the MTL applies across all learning outcomes and is designed to help the student become a more effective practitioner, with a positive impact on learning.
-The MTL seeks to integrate learning, teaching and experience, through:

-- Audit and action planning to identify personal, professional and organisational priorities. - Active professional learning, using case studies and work-based assignments designed to support critical reflection on professional practice. - Gathering workplace evidence in a variety of ways, in order to analyse and evaluate professional practice. - Alternative ways of looking at events and circumstances, prompting thinking towards alternatives for future practice. - Group tutorials and support from colleagues and a university tutor, to mediate and support learning within the working context. - Guided reading, supported self-study, independent study and research. - Collaborative approaches to support and encourage students in their professional development, and ensure impact on organisational priorities. - Individual tutorials to support the development of knowledge, understanding and skills, and enable the review and monitoring of progress. - Information and Communication Technology (ICT) and e-learning, including word processing, databases, internet communication, information retrieval and on-line searches. - Use of a virtual learning environment (VLE) to facilitate the exchange of ideas and information, and provide access to specific resources and activities.
+Intended learning outcomes Learning, teaching, and assessment methods used Knowledge and understanding Learning and teaching Students will be able to demonstrate: The learning and teaching strategy that underpins the MTL applies across all learning outcomes and is designed to help the student become a more effective practitioner, with a positive impact on learning.
+The MTL seeks to integrate learning, teaching and experience, through: a command of the subject, specialism or curriculum area in relation to professional practice; a systematic understanding of research, literature, national frameworks and practical knowledge in relation to the content areas, drawn on appropriately to develop their Audit and action planning to identify personal, professional and organisational priorities.
+Active professional learning, using case studies and work-based assignments designed to support critical reflection on professional practice. practice.
+Gathering workplace evidence in a variety of ways, in order to analyse and evaluate professional practice.
+Intellectual / cognitive skills Students will be able to demonstrate that they can: Alternative ways of looking at events and circumstances, prompting thinking towards alternatives for future practice. draw on and critique a knowledge base; examine relevant research methodologies and ethical considerations, analyse workplace evidence gathered using suitable and well- justified data collection methods and discuss implications for future practice.
+Group tutorials and support from colleagues and a university tutor, to mediate and support learning within the working context.
+Guided reading, supported self-study, independent study and research.
+Collaborative approaches to support and encourage students in their professional development, and ensure impact on organisational priorities.
+Practical / research skills Individual tutorials to support the development of knowledge, understanding and skills and enable the review and monitoring of progress.
+Students will be able to demonstrate that they can: identify personalised and collaborative professional learning needs; Information and Communication Technology (ICT) and e-learning, including word processing, databases, internet communication, information retrieval and on-line searches. undertake critical and analytical enquiry into their professional practice using appropriate research and data collection methods.
+Use of a virtual learning environment (VLE) to facilitate the exchange of ideas and information, and provide access to specific resources and activities.